My name is Benjamin Studebaker.

 This blog covers several topics including but not limited to the following:

-Posts in this category will discuss broad political principles, the theories underlying states, moral philosophy as it relates to states and public policy, how states can help improve the human condition, and the application of broad concepts to current issues and matters of contemporary concern.
+Posts in this category discuss broad political principles, the theories underlying states, moral philosophy as it relates to states and public policy, how states can help improve the human condition, and the application of broad concepts to current issues and matters of contemporary concern.

-Posts in this category will discuss broad economic principles, the theories underlying the economy, how the state can best manage or guide the economy, what sort of policies are best for the economies of various states, how political and economic systems interact, and so on.
+Posts in this category discuss broad economic principles, the theories underlying the economy, how the state can best manage or guide the economy, what sort of policies are best for the economies of various states, how political and economic systems interact, and so on.

 III.
 International Relations

-Posts in this category will discuss how states relate to each other and to the wider world, what policies are in the interests of various states, what policies would promote good outcomes for people in general, and moral philosophy as it applies to the international sphere.
+Posts in this category discuss how states relate to each other and to the wider world, what policies are in the interests of various states, what policies would promote good outcomes for people in general, and moral philosophy as it applies to the international sphere.